 So if you’re an Illustrator already or you’re planning on becoming one, you’re going to find these 10 points of wisdom extremely useful.

 Before you start off as an Illustrator, it’s always best you keep aside some money.
-You’re not going to land jobs right away and it is imperative that you’re able to focus on illustrating without having to worry about paying your rent and other bills.
+Because, you’re not going to land jobs right away and it is imperative that you’re able to focus on illustrating without having to worry about paying your rent and other bills.

 That being said, learning how to spend money is crucial if you’re planning on becoming a Freelance Illustrator.
-With time, you will learn how much you need to earn in a month in order pay your bills, buy food and art materials.
+With time, you will learn how much you need to earn in a month in order pay your bills, buy food and art materials like stationery and notebooks.

 Always remember to save money.
-Some months won’t be as good as the others.
+Because, some months won’t be as good as the others.
 Especially when the financial year is ending.
 For these times, you’ll have to use what you’ve stored away.